JWeinelt/GAPTEQ_Data_Export/README.md

 ## 🏛️ How does it work?
 1. 📥 Download the .jar file
-2. 🔓 Open it using a double click or via command line: `java -jar gapteq_export.jar`
+2. 🔓 Open it with a double click or via command line: `java -jar gapteq_export.jar`
 3. 📂 Select the folder of your repository  (using a copy is recommended!)
 4. ⚙️ Edit your export options
 5. 📤 Export!